poorvithabg/persona_spectrum/README.md

 Predict one of the 16 MBTI personality types (like INTJ, ENFP, ISTP, etc.) using natural language processing (NLP) and classification algorithms on users' text data.

 ## Dataset
-- The dataset used is: [MBTI 5000 Dataset on Kaggle](https://www.kaggle.com/datasets/datasnaek/mbti-type)
+- The dataset used is: [(MBTI) Myers-Briggs Personality Type Dataset from Kaggle](https://www.kaggle.com/datasets/datasnaek/mbti-type)
 - It contains approximately 8,600 posts labeled with 16 MBTI types.
 - Due to GitHub's file size limit, the full dataset is not stored in this repository.
 - You can download it directly from the Kaggle link above.